bhauman/figwheel-main/README.md

 In Figwheel, the embedded HTTP server serves its files from the Java Classpath.

-It actually serves any file it finds in on a Classpath in a `public` sub-directory.
+It actually serves any file it finds on the Classpath in a `public` sub-directory.
 This is why we added `target` and `resources` to the `:paths` key in the `deps.edn` file above.
 With `target` and `resources` both on the Classpath the server will be able to serve